yahiarefaiea/rapida/packages/rapida-rest-calls/readme.md

 This package is part of [Rapida](https://github.com/nuotron/rapida).

 ## Usage
-In your project folder, install `@rapida/rest-calls` by running:
+In your project directory, install `@rapida/rest-calls` by running:
 ```
 npm i @rapida/rest-calls --save
 ```